State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Conclusion

-We have demonstrated that our approaches for state-space constraints, namely compression and regularization, improve the input-length generalization of the DNC for some algorithmic tasks.
-These approaches are not limited to the DNC but apply to any MANN with a stateful controller.
-In particular, our approaches allow training a MANN with shorter input sequences, which (1) saves computational resources, and (2) facilitates training when long training input sequences are expensive to obtain.
-Furthermore, our approaches allow to simply extend the memory after the training phase to increase input-length generalization when memory is a limiting factor.
-Interestingly, we have observed that loop-like structures in the state-space often occur together with input-length generalization.
-They suggest a link to loops in algorithms, and that especially this algorithmic element can be well learned through our state-space compression and regularization approaches.
+We have demonstrated that state-space constraints, specifically compression and regularisation, enhance the DNC's ability to generalise to longer input sequence lengths.
+These approaches are not limited to the DNC and can be applied to any MANN with a stateful controller.
+Notably, our methods allow a DNC to be trained using shorter input sequences, which (1) saves computational resources and (2) enables training when acquiring data is costly.
+Furthermore, our methods facilitate extending memory after training to improve input-length generalisation when memory is a limiting factor.
+Interestingly, we have observed that input-length generalisation is often accompanied by state-space structures that align with a finite state machine.

-Future work should find a comprehensive categorization of algorithmic tasks which an MANN can learn while featuring generalization.
-Furthermore, it should be analyzed whether the current approaches introduce only robustness or if they have the potential for a theoretically unlimited and error-less generalization.